ischang/delphidivine/README.md

 # delphidivine.github.io
+- the api endpoint we are hitting is deprecated (lol)
+- to fix (if i ever get around to it): update api key and endpoint from the forecast.io page

 # Delphi
 Delphi is a web and iOS application (as of Aug 28, 2016) that determines whether you're able to stargaze tonight depending on weather conditions.
 It shows you a list of constellations during the time and hemisphere you're in -- tThe web app uses the Forecast.io API, and the iOS app uses the OpenWeatherMap API.